Oghma-Infinium/Ascensio/README.md

 	- Either buy the game or go back to the [Pre-Installation](#pre-installation) step.

 - Antivirus reports a virus:
 	- Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
-You can fix this by [adding an exclusion for Mod Organizer in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).
+You can fix this by [adding an exclusion for Mod Organizer in Windows Defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 - Unable to download `Skyrim_Default.ini`:
   - This error means you failed to follow the readme.
-Go back to the [game language](#game-language) section and set your game language to English.
+Go back to the [Game Language](#game-language) section and set your game's language to English.

 ---